StefanDima14/DevOps-Bootcamp-2025/IaC with Terraform & Cloud Formation/terraform/readme.md

 - The `variables.tf` file defines the variables used in the Terraform files to allow for a parameterized structure.

+- The `terraform.tfvars` file contains the actual values for the variables defined in `variables.tf`.

 - The infrastructure is described in the `main.tf` file and includes:

   - **EC2 Key Pair (`aws_key_pair`)**: Creates an EC2 key pair named `nodes-connect` using a locally generated public key (`nodes_connect.pub`).
 The private key must be used for SSH connections between the instances.